potatoes-team/dinoguys/README.md

 ## Introduction

-**_Dinoguys_** is a web-based platform battle royale game where players could race their friends _online in real-time_ through multiple stages to see who will come out as the winner.
-Each stage has its own unique map filled with different traps and obstacles, and only a limited amount of players could get to the next stage.
+**_Dinoguys_** is a web-based platform battle royale game where players can race their friends _online in real-time_ through multiple stages to see who will come out as the winner.
+Each stage has its own unique map filled with different traps and obstacles, and only a limited amount of players can get to the next stage.
 The one that finishes the last stage first wins the game!

 ### Checkout the Deployed Game: https://dinoguys.herokuapp.com/